-Investments typically require top management approval if they materially affect the business as a whole, which may be determined by the size (Gitman and Forrester, 1977) or nature (Marshuetz, 1985) of a single project.
-We ask CFOs whether decision-making authority for major investments resides at headquarters (Table 2, row 1).
+Investments typically require top management approval if they materially affect the business as a whole, which may be determined by the size (Gitman and Forrester, 1977, Malenko, 2019) or nature (Marshuetz, 1985) of a single project.
+We ask CFOs whether decision-making authority for major investments resides at headquarters.
 CFOs consistently report that major investment decisions are not delegated to lower level management.
-Headquarters retains decision-making authority over major investments in nearly all firms (97%), which also confirms the role of headquarters as the centralized provider of finance (see also Bower, 1970; Myers, 1984; Stanley and Block, 1984; Harris and Raviv, 1996).
+Headquarters retains decision-making authority over major investments in nearly all firms (97%, shown in the Internet Appendix11, Table D.1, row 1).